brandur/sorg/content/passages-drafts/003-kumano-kodo.md

-If you made it this far, you've just read 2,000+ words about Japan and software, which is more than I'd expect from anyone -- thanks for reading!
+If you made it this far, you've just read 2,000+ words about Japan and software, which is more than I'd expect from anyone -- thanks for reading it all the way through!
 I'll try not to wait another half year before writing again, but as usual, you can hear from me sooner by replying to this message.

 [1] In Japan, it's common even today to measure the size of a room by the number of tatami mats that fit in it.
 A